louismullie/temp-data/markdown_final/a786d1b6-58ef-f12c-3b7b-ddcc81b3ecca.md

 ### Valproate sodium [^053cc6d3].
 FDA (2024).
 Medium credibility.

 The dosage of valproate sodium IV for treatment of absence seizures in adults (simple or complex) is:

-- Start at: 15 mg/kg IV q24h, administered over 60 minutes
+- **Start at**: 15 mg/kg IV q24h, administered over 60 minutes
-- Maximum: 60 mg/kg per day
+- **Maximum**: 60 mg/kg per day

 ---

 ### Clinical policy: critical issues in the management of adult patients presenting to the emergency department with seizures: approved by the ACEP board of directors, April 17, 2024 [^50852c8f].
 Annals of Emergency Medicine (2024).
 High credibility.

-Known seizure disorder—route of antiepileptic medication resumption in the emergency department (ED) is addressed with Level C guidance.
+Known seizure disorder — route of antiepileptic medication resumption in the emergency department (ED) is addressed with Level C guidance.
 Level A recommendations: None specified.
 Level B recommendations: None specified.
 Level C recommendations: When resuming antiepileptic medication in the ED is deemed appropriate, the emergency physician may administer intravenous (IV) or oral medication at their discretion.
 The emergency physician is often faced with determining how best to resume antiepileptic medications in patients with known seizure disorders, and strategies often become an issue under one of 2 circumstances: the patient could in theory benefit from rapid administration of prescribed medication (loading) to improve the likelihood of a safe, seizure-free discharge, or the patient has a contraindication to oral administration medications; patients who might potentially benefit from loading include those noted to have a subtherapeutic serum level of medication or to be noncompliant with a medication when a serum level cannot be readily assessed.
 The literature reviewed for this clinical question is limited because the only studies found did not use early seizure recurrence as a primary outcome measure, and most studies investigated loading dose strategies with attainment of drug levels, using serum levels as a surrogate outcome measure for efficacy.

 ---